alejandromur/type-this/README.md

 <p>• Include the CSS &amp; Javascript file minify or not in your HTML.</p>
 <p>• Ensure you have a container within the DOM any element with the class by default "typethis" or the one you want to use, but remember to set it at the className option.</p>
 <p>• Initialize your writer. <pre>var typethis = new Typethis();</pre></p>
 <p>• Remember you can customize some features
     <pre>var typethis = new Typethis({
         autoWriting: true,
+        autoWritingDelay : 0,
         className : ".typethis",
         delay: 600,
         loop: false,